 And while there is no right or wrong answer — there is certainly an option that is right for you, your budget and your lifestyle.

 At Delight Dental Spa, we know teeth straightening like the back of our hand.
 So, we’re here to help you weigh up the pros and cons of Invisalign vs. braces and make your decision that little bit easier.

 Psst… Want more personal advice on whether Invisalign or braces are right for you?
-Book in your FREE consultation at Delight Dental Spa!
+Book in your consultation at Delight Dental Spa!

 In the left corner, we have Invisalign…

 A barely-there, removable option that uses a series of clear plastic trays to gently straighten your teeth.
 Invisalign does offer a little more freedom and flexibility to suit your lifestyle since the trays can be removed.
 This means you can take them out to brush, floss, eat, drink or hit that big event with confidence.
 But keep in mind, Invisalign trays must be worn for at least 20 to 22 hours per day to work effectively!

 There are a few different types of Invisalign products available and the type of aligner trays you need will depend on the severity of your case.

 In the right corner, we have braces…

 The traditional teeth straightening method that uses wires and brackets to gently shift your smile into perfect shape.
 Braces are fixed to your teeth during your entire treatment.
 There are a few different types available, each offering a slightly different look and experience: